Simple Past Tense

 2. I reached home when I called you.

-In sentence (1) First, I reached home, and then, I called you.
-In sentence (2) first, I called you, and then, I reached home.
+In sentence (1), I first reached home, and then I called you.
+In sentence (2), I first called you, and then I reached home.

 2. It is not important whether the “When Clause” is at the beginning of the sentence or at the end of the sentence.
 If it comes at the beginning, a comma is followed.